cmdcolin/frameviewer/README.md

 ## Feedback

 Please let me know if you have feedback or know of crazy biology corner cases that need covering!

+Note: code currently contains glitches that make this not production ready